Liberia: Government and politics

 Liberia's highest judicial authority is the Supreme Court, made up of five members and headed by the Chief Justice of Liberia.
 Members are nominated to the court by the president and are confirmed by the Senate, serving until the age of 70.
 The judiciary is further divided into circuit and speciality courts, magistrate courts, and justices of the peace.
 The judicial system is a blend of common law, based on Anglo-American law, and customary law.
 An informal system of traditional courts still exists within the rural areas of the country, with trial by ordeal remaining common despite being officially outlawed.

 From 1877 to 1980, the government was dominated by the True Whig Party.
-Today, over 20 political parties are registered in the country, based largely around personalities and ethnic groups.
-Most parties suffer from poor organizational capacity.
+In 2011, over 20 political parties were registered in Liberia, based largely around personalities and ethnic groups.
+Most parties suffered from poor organizational capacity in 2011.
 The 2005 elections marked the first time that the president's party did not gain a majority of seats in the Legislature.
 According to 2023 V-Dem Democracy indices Liberia is ranked 65th electoral democracy worldwide and 9th electoral democracy in Africa.